 - Brake Caliper: Dia Compe MX 1000 Side-Pull W/Quick release

 - Crankset: LDC (Little Dude Components) 110mm CNC Machined Alloy W/Red paint inlay

 - Front Chain Ring: LDC (Little Dude Components) 36-Tooth sprocket CNC Machined Alloy W/Red paint inlay (LDC – 281 E. Chilton Dr., Chandler, AZ)

 - Chainring Bolts: Litepro CNC Machined Aluminum (Blk.)

-- Bottom Bracket: Shimano (113mm) Sealed Square tapered
+- Bottom Bracket: Shimano (68mm shell width with the 113mm axle) Sealed Square tapered

 - Chain: KMC (Gold)

 - Pedals: 507 PVC Block (1/2”) – New Original type

 - Rear Wheel: 16”x1.75” 28-Spoke Chrome – Freewheel